Smarter Drafter Pro

 Discovery & insights

-What users needed the system to do
+What the system wasn't doing

-What users needed the system to do
+What the system wasn't doing

 • Users didn’t want to see complex tables without good reason - they expected matter data to fill automatically and predictably.